[Excel VBA] Count Columns & Rows Having Data (10 Editable Codes)

 Count All Non-Blank Rows in a Given Range Using VBA

-4. Count All Rows Having Specific Data in a Given Range
+Case 4: Write a VBA Code to Count Rows Having Specific Data in a Given Range

 This code can count all the rows having specific data in a given range.
 The data can be anything such as text, number, etc.